liammaricato/blog_2025/README.md

   - Solarized mode for each theme
 - Triangular shape with clip-react and polygon
 - Rainbow animation for the logo image

+Esse foi um projeto desenvolvido no curso do ITS